Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Experiment

 \subsection{Sensitivity Analysis (Answer for Q4)}

 We conduct a sensitivity analysis to study the impact of token-related hyperparameters in the fine-tuning phase, specifically the token length and the number of soft prompts in the global pool.
 Fig.~\ref{fig: sensitivity} shows that FedGALA maintains stable performance across a wide range of settings on all three tasks.
 Optimal results are obtained with 16 soft prompt tokens and a pool of 10 global prompts, which we adopt as the recommended configuration.
-The effectiveness of this phase relies on balancing the prompt pool size: it should be large enough to capture multi-domain knowledge but small enough to allow each soft prompt to receive sufficiently dense updates from relevant clients.
-When the pool grows to 15, some prompts remain under-updated, introducing underdeveloped priors that reduce training efficiency.
+Effectiveness relies on balancing the pool size: large enough to capture multi-domain knowledge, yet small enough that each prompt receives dense updates from relevant clients; at 15 prompts, some remain under-updated, introducing underdeveloped priors that reduce training efficiency.